isp tracking

 How Your ISP Profits from Tracking You

 Are you aware that ISPs are selling your data?
 Surprisingly, a lot of them say that they don’t.
 That’s a big lie since data is a highly lucrative business.
 An apt example of this is Google.
-Google knows almost everything that you like, thereby pushing the type of adverts you like your way.
+Google knows almost everything you like, pushing the type of adverts you like your way.
 This is because Google captures records of what you like and prefer.

 How to Stop Your ISP from Tracking You